 An attack in Volgograd by a female suicide bomber on October 21 killed five people and wounded 30.
 Investigators also identified her as coming from Dagestan.

-Dagestan is the epicenter of an ongoing Islamist insurgency in the North Caucasus.
+Dagestan is one of the centers of an ongoing Islamist insurgency in the North Caucasus.

 In early July, the leader of the Islamist insurgency in the North Caucasus, Doku Umarov, declared an end to a moratorium on attacks on Russian civilian targets that he had announced the previous year.